Order by phone:

 Versus banner

 If you’re in the market for a new broadband deal, there’s a good chance you’ve considered packages from BT or Sky broadband.
-They’re two of the UK’s most popular internet service providers (ISPs), with each offering a wide range of deals with frequent special offers.
+They’re two of the UK’s most popular internet service providers, with each offering a wide range of deals with frequent special offers.

 But which is best?
 On this page, we’re going to examine both providers in a head-to-head competition.

-Both BT and Sky are big names in both the broadband world, and other areas of tech.
+Sky and BT are two of the most popular internet service providers in the UK.
 But how do they compare on key features such as speed, usage limits and contract length?
 Let’s find out.

 Cheapest broadband packages